• Skip to main content

 Population and ethnicity

-As of 2013, the total population of Sog County was 40,000, of which the Tibetans accounted for 87% of the total population.
+As of 2013, the total population of Sog County was 40,000, of which Tibetans accounted for 87% of total population.
 Other ethnic groups include Han, Hui, Mongolian, Miao and other ethnic minorities

-In Ming Dynasty, it was successively attached to the Mongolian Tumote tribe, Ida Khan and Khalkha tribe, Quitu Khan.
+In Ming Dynasty(AD 1368-AD 1644), it was successively attached to Mongolian Tumote tribe, Ida Khan and Khalkha tribe, Quitu Khan.

-In the 10th year of Emperor Chongzhen of Ming Dynasty (1637 AD), the area of Sog was under the jurisdiction of Gushi Khan of the Mongolian Heshuote tribe
+In 10th year of Emperor Chongzhen of Ming Dynasty (1637 AD), the area of Sog was under jurisdiction of Gushi Khan of Mongolian Heshuote tribe

 During the period of the 5th Dalai Lama, Gushi Khan gifted Sog to the 5th Dalai Lama as his territory.

-During Emperor Qianlong of Qing Dynasty, The area of Sog was under the jurisdiction of the Qing Dynasty’s Minister office in Tibet.
+During the period of Emperor Qianlong of Qing Dynasty, The area of Sog was under jurisdiction of Qing Dynasty’s Minister office in Tibet.

-In the 5th year of the Republic of China (1916), the Kashag regime in Tibet administers the area of Sog and established Sog Zong
+In the 5th year of Republic of China (1916), Kashag regime in Tibet administered the area of Sog, and established Sog Zong

-In 1956, Sog Zong was under the jurisdiction of Dengqen county
+In 1956, Sog Zong was under jurisdiction of Dengqen county

 In 1957, Sog Zong was revoked.